Superior Court upholds lengthy sentence in Connellsville woman's 2013 killing

 In its opinion, the appellate court upheld Wagner’s decision that “(Bannasch’s) crimes did not merge because they did not arise from a single criminal act.”

 “Accordingly, we find that the crimes of unlawful restraint and kidnapping, as charged, do not merge for sentencing.
-Thus, Appellant’s legality-of-the-sentence claim fails,” the court ruled.
+Thus, appellant’s legality-of-the-sentence claim fails,” the court ruled.

 Paul Peirce is a Tribune-Review staff writer.
 You can contact Paul at 724-850-2860, ppeirce@tribweb.com or via Twitter @ppeirce_trib.